1. GPG does not detect the YubiKey

-Force GPG agent to restart by running the following command in Command Prompt (Windows) or Terminal (macOS / Linux): gpgconf --kill gpg-agent
+Force GPG agent to restart by running gpgconf --kill gpg-agent in Command Prompt (Windows) or Terminal (macOS / Linux).

 If GPG is still not detecting the YubiKey, you may need to change some of GPG’s options.
-Using a text editor, add the line “reader-port Yubico Yubikey” (without quotes) to your scdaemon.conf file.
+Using a text editor, add the line “reader-port Yubico Yubikey” (if you have a YubiKey 4 Series or NEO), or "reader-port Yubico Yubi" (if you have a YubiKey 5 Series), without quotes, to the scdaemon.conf file.
 If the file does not exist, create it.

-On macOS and Linux, this is saved at: ~/.gnupg/scdaemon.conf
+On macOS and Linux, the path to this file is: ~/.gnupg/scdaemon.conf

 After making this change, reboot your computer to ensure it takes affect.

 If you are running a distribution of Linux that uses systemd, you may need to start and enable the pcsc daemon, which can be done by running the following commands.